September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

 Monday, October 22 – Puebla City to Veracruz 350 km

 About 350 km today, Puebla City to Veracruz.
 Most of the ride was through beautiful farmlands surrounded by amazing mountains.
 The horizons are filled with peaks, there are glimpses of deep gorges with the sidewalls completely green with trees and shrubs.
 Although I haven’t seen Africa, the views today reminded me of what I think Africa would look like in some places.
 So much greener than I expected, so much farming going on, some of it with old muscle for technology.
-Saw a field of stookes today, and labourers in the adjoining filed continuing to stooke the crop.
+Saw a field of stooks today, and labourers in the adjoining filed continuing to stook the crop.

-The ride was good, lunch in a little town along the way – not sure where, was excellent.
+The ride was good, lunch in a little town along the way – not sure where – was excellent.
 We stopped for pollo asado, but the brisket on offer was so good that’s what we had.
 A half a kilo of meat plus fixings for about 90 pesos.
 Seems so inexpensive.

 Pulled into Veracruz to experience the worst traffic we’ve seen yet.
 A major road is being constructed, as is a railroad crossing.
 The lights were flashing as if a train was coming so traffic was stopped and backed up for miles.
 Cars and bikes were pulling onto the shoulder which in some places was just a big, deep puddle.
 So we did too with Rick and Tony enjoying it, and me following along hoping not to drop my bike.
 Happily I didn’t but it was close a couple of times.
 We rode along until the shoulder dropped into a gully, crept back onto the road in amongst huge trucks, buses and heavy traffic, then back onto the shoulder to go around the backed-up traffic.
 It was hot so I’m glad we were moving, but the traffic seemed just crazy.
-Once into Veracruz things went okay until we found our AirBnB place, unloaded and got into the pool to cool off.
+Once into Veracruz things were okay once we found our Airbnb, unloaded and got into the pool to cool off.